corrode/corrode.github.io/content/blog/lifetimes/index.md

 }
 ```

 It turns out, lifetimes are *everywhere* in Rust, but they are just implicit most of the time.

-## Reasons for lifetimes

-Nowadays, I consider it an anti-pattern to prematurely add lifetime annotations to a piece of code without a good reason.
-There's really only two situations where you should add lifetime annotations:

-1. **There is a performance bottleneck**: You found a slow piece of code in your hot path, and you have profiled it and determined that the bottleneck is indeed because of allocations.
-In this case, it could make sense to use lifetimes to avoid allocations.
-(The alternative is to refactor your code to use a better algorithm to avoid the hot path in the first place.)
-2. **Code that you depend on requires lifetime annotations:** There's little you can do about this, other than to look for alternatives that don't require lifetimes.

-In all other situations, let the compiler do its job.

-In practice, I only have to add lifetimes in two kinds of situations: returning references from a function and storing a reference in a struct.
+That's a good thing.

 ## Lifetimes are contagious!